nabil-repo/EVALA/README.md

-# Evala on Sui
+# Evala on Sui & Walrus

-Decentralized human validation engine on the Sui blockchain.
+Decentralized human validation engine on the Sui blockchain & Walrus.
 Creators upload multiple content variants (e.g. thumbnails).
 Validators vote.
 Rewards are distributed to voters who aligned with the winning variant.
 Reputation is accrued on-chain via a soulbound NFT.

 ## Repository Structure